Get Away from It All: 8 Relaxing Things to Do in Hawaii

 2. Explore the Natural Beauty of Hawaiian Forests

 Hawaii is home to a variety of natural wonders.
-If you want to go beyond a day at the beach, try out a walk, bike, or hike through the verdant tropical landscape.
-The Islands have varied climates depending on if you are on the leeward or windward sides, with the windward or east-facing coasts being generally much wetter and greener than the west coasts.
+If you want to go beyond a day at the beach, try a walk, bike, or hike through the verdant tropical landscape.
+The Islands have varied climates depending on whether you are on the leeward or windward sides, with the windward or east-facing coasts generally much wetter and greener than the west coasts.

 Another easy spot for those less adventurous is Oahu's Manoa Falls in the Manoa Valley behind Waikiki.
 It's easy to access and offers a sense of the jungle experience even on densely populated Oahu.